ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 So from Index 48 until Index 53 are all the incoming weights for neurons nr 1 of the 2nd hidden layer.
 From Index 54 to 59 are all the incoming weights for neuron nr 2 of the 2nd hidden layer.
-From Index 60 to 65 are all the incoming weights for neuron nr 3 of the the 2nd hidden layer.
+From Index 60 to 65 are all the incoming weights for neuron nr 3 of the 2nd hidden layer.
 And finally from 66 to 71 , the incoming weights for neuron nr 4.

 On the bottom of the image I wrote out the formula for how to calculate the index for the 2nd Hidden Layer and the output layer.